stat6250-w18/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
+- Question (aamiri2-stat6250): Based on the table given in the textbook, what type of variable is age?
+- Answer (aamiri2-stat6250): Age is a numeric variable.
+This type contains only numeric values.

 [Course Textbook Chapter 1, Problem 2]
+- Question (aamiri2-stat6250): From the example code, why is data.users combined with a period in between?
+For what reasons are these specific files used for?

 [Course Textbook Chapter 1, Problem 3]
+- Question (aamiri2-stat6250): In the given table there is a missing value in AcctNum 2451_2 for Gender, how common is this and what can we do to improve our dataset?

 [Course Textbook Chapter 1, Problem 4]
+- Question (aamiri2-stat6250): What type of variable is the variable Brand in the given table?
+- Answer (aamiri2-stat6250): The variable Brand is a character variable.
+This is commonly a Name such as ‘Brand’ and can contain any values.

 [Course Textbook Chapter 1, Problem 5]
+- Question (aamiri2-stat6250): What are some of the data rules associated with SAS variable names?
+- Answer (aamiri2-stat6250): A few of the rules for SAS variable names are that is can only be 1 to 32 characters long.
+It must begin with a letter between A-Z or an underscore and can continue afterwards with any combination of letters, numbers, or underscores.

 [Course Textbook Chapter 1, Problem 8]
+- Question (aamiri2-stat6250): How can you format the maximum width to have a width of 3 including 2 decimals places for the variable Balance?

 [Course Textbook Chapter 2, Problem 3]
+- Question (aamiri2-stat6250): What is the correct method of using the YEARCUTOFF= option with the date of 02march1955?
+What would be it’s time span?

 [Course Textbook Chapter 2, Problem 7]
+- Question (aamiri2-stat6250): What is the purpose of referencing a SAS file if it is already in the library?

 [Course Textbook Chapter 2, Problem 8]
+- Question (aamiri2-stat6250): What is the reason for using YEARCUTOFF= option and what are the benefits?
+- Answer (aamiri2-stat6250): This option helps specify which 100-year span is used to interpret two-digit year values.
+This usually needs to be specified such as YEARCUTOFF=1940 so the 100 year span dates would be 1940 – 2039

 [Course Textbook Chapter 2, Problem 9]
+- Question (aamiri2-stat6250): The textbook explains that once you end your SAS session then SAS no longer has access to the assigned libref files in the library.
+Is there any other way of accessing the contents of the libref file again?

 [basic_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]
+- Question (aamiri2-stat6250): How can we transform an Excel file into a URL using Github?
+How long does this process take?

 [bonus_advanced_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]
+- Question (aamiri2-stat6250):  Which character is used for the Macro command?
+How many different Macro commands are there?